Motiullah Nazish: Awards and honours

 Nazish has been honored for his contributions to education, literature, and social welfare.
 These include the Odisha Swabhiman Award (1988), Sama Institute Award (2008), and the Minority Community Development Society Award (2011).
 He was also awarded the Najmi Academy Award in 2016 and was recognized by Sada-e-Odisha in 2019.

 On 30 November 2022, he received the Amjad Najmi Award from the Odisha Urdu Academy in Bhubaneswar.

-Literary contributions
+Literary works

 Nazish's literary journey began in 1989.
 Although he is better known as an essayist, he has also composed poetry, primarily ghazals and devotional works such as naats and hamds.
 His essays, spanning themes of criticism, religion, science, history, and sociology, are published in Urdu and Odia journals.

 Karamat Ali Karamat (1936–2022) writes:

 Motiullah Nazish's essays showcase diverse themes, including literary criticism, linguistics, religious issues, and biographical sketches of notable personalities within and beyond Odisha.

 Nazish significantly contributed to advancing the tradition of documenting Urdu poets from Odisha, bringing it up to 2021.
 This work built upon the efforts initially carried out by Karamat and Hafizullah Newalpuri.